Art and collections

 The 13,000 oil paintings in our care are nearly all displayed in the houses of their historic owners.
 Learn about the stories behind a selection of the artworks and their owners.

-Discover how the use of paint in the historic interiors of four National Trust houses reveals evolving fashions, new pigments, and stories of wealth and status.
+Discover how the use of paint in the historic interiors of four of the houses in our care reveals evolving fashions, new pigments and residents' wealth and status.

 Learn how William Morris, founder of the Arts and Crafts movement, brought the natural world indoors with his wallpapers and textiles, which are still instantly recognisable today.